I am a... Student Parent

 Although parts of it may be challenging, studying abroad with family members may be a worthwhile endeavor.
 With careful planning you can create an experience that will benefit you and your children.
 We encourage you to review this list of study abroad options for student parents traveling with family members.
 International travel has many benefits for children including, igniting a sense of curiosity and adventure, increasing adaptability and flexibility, and building family memories.
 If you are thinking of bringing child(ren) and/or other family members with you for all or a portion of your study abroad program, please consider the following:

-Talk with a Berkeley Study Abroad Adviser about what housing options are available on your chosen program/s, whether dependents can be accommodated in program housing, and any extra costs for housing family members.
+Talk with a Berkeley Study Abroad Adviser about what housing options are available in the location of your chosen program/s and any extra costs for housing family members.
 Select programs are available where all students arrange their own housing.
 In some instances, student parents may be able to opt out of program housing and arrange their own.
 If this is the case, research the area that you will be residing in to maximize familiarity, safety, and comfort, and use reliable sources to minimize risk.

 If you plan on subletting your Berkeley-based apartment while you are away, you should verify with your landlord that you can legally sublease and what the process entails.
 For more information about subleasing at University Village, visit the FAQs on the UC Berkeley Family Student Housing website.